martinhakansson/rtcm-rs/README.md

 ![Unsafe-Zero-Percent](https://img.shields.io/badge/Unsafety-0%25-brightgreen.svg)

 rtcm-rs is a powerful Rust library for decoding and encoding RTCM version 3 messages as defined in the RTCM Standard 10403.x.
-As of now, it supports a subset of the messages in the standard, but work is being done to cover them all in the near future.
+The library currently provides complete support for the latest version of the standard, RTCM v.
+3.3 (10403.3).
+Support for future versions will be added upon their release.

 In the spirit of Rust's safety principles, this library is developed with #[forbid(unsafe_code)], ensuring that all operations are safe from undefined behavior, data races, and many common bugs.
 Thus, you can rely on rtcm-rs for not only its functionality but also its commitment to safety.